worthyag/SixLove/reports/finalReport.md

 - **Login**- the page that authenticates the user.

 ### 4.1.1 The signup and login pages
 In order to authenticate the users, I needed to first create a table in my database that would store users information.
 In Django, this is facilitated through the creation of a model.
-The UML diagram for users can be seen in **figure 28**.
+The UML diagram for users can be seen in **figure 39**.
 Django has its own user model, but for the purpose of this project, I wanted to create my own- or expand upon it rather.
 It was important that I created the modified user model before making migrations (specifically, before running migrations of the Django `auth` app), since it would result in an `ValueError` .
 This I learnt the hard way, when I created a mock trial of the app, and was forced to clear all the databases tables and delete the migrations folder.
-The **code snippet 1** displays the model that I created to store user information.
+The **figure 70** displays the model that I created to store user information.
 It inherits from the `AbstractUser` class.
 The official Django site describes the class as a '_model [that] behaves identically to the default user model_' [18].
 The documentation advises developers to setup a custom user model beforehand, in case they want to later customise it in the future.

 ```python
 class CustomUser(AbstractUser):